aparnak22/CinnamonCinema/README.md

 ## Further code enhancements

-1. Use Junit 5 for testing
+ Use Junit 5 for testing - used Parameterized test cases.

 2. Do not check rows that are full or have less than required no of seats